• Skip to secondary menu

 • Light-skinned people usually turn more red, or burn, when they go in the sun.

-Make sure that you talk about the importance of sunscreen and protecting yourself from the suns harmful rays.
+Make sure that you talk about the importance of sunscreen and protecting yourself from the sun’s harmful rays with your kids.
+We wear hats at all times, and sunscreen when we go out for any period of time.

 What are the top five reasons you believe everyone should wear sunscreen?